markusmobius/go-trafilatura/README.md

 ## Status

 This package is still in development and the port process is still not finished.
+There are 24 files with 4,310 lines of code that haven’t been ported, so there is still long way to go.

 ## Changelog